tonymmm1/vmangos-docker/README.md

 [![vmangos-docker CI build](https://github.com/tonymmm1/vmangos-docker/actions/workflows/vmangos-docker.yml/badge.svg)](https://github.com/tonymmm1/vmangos-docker/actions/workflows/vmangos-docker.yml)

-## Release: 0.5.1
+## Release: 0.5.2

 This is a project that is based on the VMaNGOS core running on Docker.

 Source code from https://github.com/vmangos/core.

-The configuration should be configured to work with localhost games and can be edited by changing the realmd.realmd table and adding the correct server information.
+The configuration should be set to work with localhost games and can be edited by changing the realmd.realmd table and adding the correct server IP.
-Changing the exposed port for mysql should also be considered if not removing it all together.
-Website functionality will be configured with a separate function within setup.sh.
+Changing the exposed port for mysql in the Docker Compose file should also be considered if not removing it all together.

 ### Arm Notice: